Air Fryer Ceramic Vs Stainless Steel [Ultimate Comparison]

 Ceramic Air Fryers are Long-Lasting

 Traditionally, the major complaint about ceramic air fryers has been that the coating is not permanent and degrades over time.
-But this apprehension has been sufficiently addressed too.

-New technology has been developed that coats cookware with ceramic more efficiently.
 Now manufacturers can add more than one layer to improve the coating’s quality and increase its lifespan.

 Additionally, you can also season ceramic-coated air fryer baskets to increase the durability of the coating.

-How To Clean Ceramic Air Fryer
+Cleaning Ceramic Air Fryer

-Cleaning air fryer with ceramic coating require you to be very careful.
 You must not use an abrasive sponge, steel wire, or utensils (forks, knives) to remove grease and stuck-on food because they will destroy the coating.

 Use warm water with some dishwashing liquid and a soft mushy sponge to scrub the it gently.

 For easier and more efficient cleaning, wash the air fryer basket right after use when the grease is still warm.
-The longer the basket stays dirty, the tougher it becomes to remove the burnt-on grease and food.

 Among all the air fryers I have reviewed on KitchenHanker.Com, Ninja air fryers have the best non-stick coating.

-Stainless Steel Air Fryers
+Advantages Of Stainless Steel Air Fryers

-Unlike ceramic air fryers, the interior of some air fryers is also made of stainless steel.
-So, there is no fear that its overuse will damage or peel off the coating.
+Unlike ceramic made air fryers, the interior of some air fryers is also made of stainless steel.

 Withstand High Temperature